APAF-bioinformatics/ProteomeScholaR/README.md

 ## Using the Workflow

-1. Run the DIA_workflow.rmd file (this should automatically have opened if you did the above correctly!)
+1. Run the DIA_workflow_experienced.rmd file (this should automatically have opened if you did the above correctly!)
    - **NEW:** Beginners can try DIA_workflow_starter.rmd with detailed explanations and educational resources
 2. Please copy your organism .fasta to the data/UniProt subdirectory
 3. Please copy your searched data to the data/proteomics subdirectory